karafka/example-apps/README.md

 Following commands are available.
 You should run them in the console.

-#### Run sidekiq worker to manage messages background processing
+Run sidekiq worker to manage messages background processing:
 ```
   bundle exec karafka worker
 ```
-#### Run Karafka server to consume messages, schedule and/or process them
+Run Karafka server to consume messages, schedule and/or process them:
 ```
   bundle exec karafka s
 ```

-#### Generate messages to Kafka server by sending them using WaterDrop
+Generate messages to Kafka server by sending them using WaterDrop:
 ```
   bundle exec rake waterdrop:send
 ```